coffee-clang/cup-components/docs/TOOLS.md

 lldb         -> clang;lldb
 ```

 Building a project does not automatically make all of its installed files part of the final package.
+After common runtime closure and package normalization, LLVM-family packages are checked again against their tool-specific final policy.
+That check includes the native architecture of packaged executables, shared libraries and static archives retained by the package, so a package cannot retain a foreign-architecture object merely because it was produced by the upstream install.

 ### Clang